 - Six years in voluntary slavery as a reporter and editor—aka “ink-stained wretch” aaka “paid informant”—at two newspapers, where I reported on local politics and everything else from high school sports to swine judging at the county fair; I then variously was a news editor, an assistant city editor and a managing editor at that paper and one other.
 I acquired a love of newspapers, of conciseness; I also absorbed and nurtured a hatred of lazy writers and dumb rich people (my advertisers, my publishers and the drones at Corporate).

 - Ironically, I’ve become a lazy writer.
 I’m gonna kick my own ass.
 That’s why I’m here.

-- A book is in the works.
+- I’ve published one book of poetry and a second is being formatted at a publisher’s.
+A novel is on the shelf but has possibilities.
 “Running Girl”, a detective/crime work of fiction.
 I’m about

 - I published a children’s book inspired by the children of a friend, “Mermaid Sisters: First Dive”.
 Please go and buy a copy.
 It would make my bank account happy. 🙂

-- Married for 46 years to a courageous and sweet woman, and we have two sons.
-One just completed a master’s program in environmental philosophy at the U. of Montana, and the other works at Facebook.
+- Married for 48 years to a courageous and sweet woman.
+We have two sons.
+One has a master’s in environmental philosophy at the U. of Montana and is spending the summer learning commercial beekeeping, getting ready to lead a wilderness class into the Rockies, and may be getting married next year.
+The other works at Facebook, just moved to Albuquerque and is as smart and gentle as they come, and travels the world.
 They’re both amazing young men.

 All content in this site is published as a Creative Commons Attribution-NonCommercial-NoDerives license.
 Users may download these works, created by and owned by Doug Stanfield, and share them with others as long as they credit Hemmingplay.com, but may not change them in any way or use them commercially.